 Including system dynamics as one of the theory-building methodologies delivered a number of benefits in the project.
 The group had an opportunity to observe and express the project-related issues through a dynamic analytical lens, capturing the story at a different level of analysis.
+Prior to the group model building sessions, the research team had developed a set of propositions from their preliminary research data.
+These propositions formed a foundation from which the team was able to explore the interaction of social processes and technical artifacts through a systems thinking approach.
 The graphical representations of the model proved useful to facilitate conversation and promote new insights into the already rich thinking of the team (Luna-Reyes et al., 2004).